 The first old church is a favorite location for visitors from far and wide.
 It is considered one of the most photographed buildings in the world for a good reason.
-The place is beautiful and especially when you visit during the leaf-peeping season.
+The place is beautiful, especially when you visit during the leaf-peeping season.

-This church has been around since the 1800s, making it one of the best historic buildings to visit.
-You can even attend Sunday service when you visit, which starts at 10 am in the summer months, and 11 am for the rest of the year.
+This church has been around since the 1800s, making it one of the best historic buildings.
+You can even attend Sunday service when you visit, which starts at 10 am in the summer months and 11 am for the rest of the year.

-Outside the church, there is also a quaint graveyard where some of the famous residents like Robert frost were buried.
+Outside the church is a quaint graveyard where famous residents like Robert Frost were buried.
 If you love art and history, you will learn a lot about the graveyard that still looks intact to date.

-From the Old Church, you can also enjoy some more old structures, like the Jedidiah Dewey House, as you walk through Monument Avenue.
+You can also enjoy some old structures from the Old Church, like the Jedidiah Dewey House, as you walk through Monument Avenue.
 These will surely take you some decades back in time, a feeling that is not always easy to find.